 In response to the increasing automation in many industries, 95% of people believe they need new skills to stay relevant in their jobs.
 According to Accenture Strategy’s Harnessing Revolution: Creating the Future Workforce report, 86% of American workers would invest free time to learn new skills to stay relevant.
 Top skills articulated to stay relevant included the ability to change and learn, and judgment and decision-making skills.

 The report details a need for employers to really invest in “re-skilling” their employees.
 This includes investing in soft skills training.
 Arming employees with these soft skills – skills that cannot necessarily be mastered by robots or computers – is crucial to empowering employees with the skills they need to be successful.

-Are you ready to invest in soft skills training for your employees?
-Verb specializes in soft skills development with collections and activities centered around topics like giving and receiving feedback, non-verbal communication, and accountability.
-Verb is a low-cost monthly subscription that delivers on-demand soft skills training to your employees.
+Are you ready to invest in soft skills training and development for your employees?
+Verb specializes in soft skills development with collections and activities centered around topics like giving and receiving feedback, communication, and empathy.
+Schedule time to talk to one of our educational experts to learn more.